 Oregon sports betting launch date

-The Lottery plans a three-phase implementation period.
-Phase 1 will begin with online sports betting this fall.
+The lottery plans a three-phase implementation period.
+Phase 1 began with online sports betting.
 Self-service sports betting kiosks and a version of the Sports Action parlay game will be deployed later.

 Where to make legal sports bets in Oregon

 There are a couple of ways to make bets in Oregon:

 - Through the Oregon Lottery Scoreboard betting app, now available for download

 - Two tribal casinos — Chinook Winds Casino Resort and Spirit Mountain Casino — have opened retail sportsbooks